haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 via Slack (see section on Discussion Forum).
 Students who are registered for the in-person section will also have access to the recorded videos after.
+Within Brightspace, the live stream and recorded video can be accessed by going to **Course Tools > Kaltura Media Gallery**.

 ### Discussion Forum and Live Q&A -- Slack
 We will use a group discussion forum